-Photo credit: Kim Thornton.
-Documentary image of live performance at Space Clarence Mews 2023.
+Documentary image of rehearsal at Space Clarence Mews 2023.

-In 2016, I began manufacturing and dealing arms that can’t hurt anyone.
-Soft munitions made of canvas.
-I started with M4 tanks and AK47.
-Recently I added a landmine shaped handbag, 20m of barbed wire, a B21 stealth bomber, capitalist ruins: Doric columns and capitols, the torso of a classical sculpture that doubles as a dead body, a dress symbolic of monarchy, Britannia and the State, a reusable body bag, a 1940s style bikini, banners, and revolutionary flag…
+In 2016 I started manufacturing and selling arms that can’t hurt anyone.
+M4 tanks and AK47.
+Recently I added a landmine shaped handbag, 20m of barbed wire, a B21 stealth bomber, capitalist ruins: Doric columns and capitols, the torso of a classical sculpture that doubles as a dead body, a fairy tale dress symbolic of monarchy, the State and cultural capital, a reusable body bag, a 1940s style bikini, banners, and revolutionary flag.

 Building on research for my 2020 MA Royal College of Art dissertation (WTF) Crisis, Structural Forensics, Agency Art, thinking about new ways of telling and imaging history, I am working to contemporise the outmoded and problematic genre of history painting for the multimedia era, as civic space, using the internet as the people’s art space, in meaningful and intimate ways.

 In 2022 on a residency for performance makers at Space Clarence Mews, London with choreographer Caroline Salem, I added to the collection, making more costumes and props, developing the work into a live performance.
 I have made the physical artwork, developed the story, built the framework on which to hang a digital version.
 The question now is how they can complement and interact with each other?

 Can technology that holds us in a tight, help set us free?
 What simply interactivity can take place online that uses technology to appeal to the good in artistic action, and the network community good and bad, I believe capable of working together to make positive change?
 Can online audiences be encouraged to interact and complete an activity offline in their real life, that rehearses positive action?